akarshsrivastava/markowitz-model-portfolio-optimization/README.md

 4. Plot the data on graph with portfolio returns and portfolio volatility as axes to get the Markowitz Efficient Frontier.
 5. From the Efficient Frontier we can reach the optimal weights selection to optimize portfolio.

-### In case of more than 2 stocks, follow the same steps with number as stocks equal to the stocks you select.
+### In case of more than 2 stocks, follow the same steps with number of stocks you select.
 Refer the 'Markowitz Portfolio Theory - more than 2 stocks.ipynb' file.